Simply Wander

 Not only is their food divine, but the views are remarkable.
 Snag a table on the back deck where you can drink in the panoramic views over the Virgin River and the basalt canyon.

-Pick apricots in Hurricane
+Pick Apricots in Hurricane

 After lunch, head to the neighboring farming community of Hurricane.
 Here you will find several u-pick orchards.